hiradtaba/academic-kickstart/content/home/accomplishments.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[item]]
-  organization = "National society of Collegiate Scholars" organization_url = ""
+  organization = "National Society of Collegiate Scholars" organization_url = ""
   title = "National Society of Collegiate Scholars Membership" url = "" certificate_url = ""
   date_start = "2018-04-01"
   date_end = ""
-  description = ""
+  description = "I have been a member of the National Society of Collegiate Scholars since April 2018."

 [[item]]
   organization = "National Society of Leadership and Success"